 Wandsworth Borough Council has developed one of the most technologically advanced planning sites currently available in the United Kingdom.
-The site, based around a Planning Register and illustrated in Figure 3.14, allows users to search and display any of Wandsworth Planning Decision notices issued since 1947 and recent Planning Applications.
+The site, based around a

+Planning Register and illustrated in Figure 3.15, allows users to search and display any of Wandsworth Planning Decision notices issued since 1947 as well as more recent Planning Applications.